 If you want a sweet, patient, and devoted breed, pick this Great Pyrenees mix.

-20. Pyrador – The Great Pyrenees and Labrador Retriever mix
+20. Great Pyrenees & Labrador Retriever mix (AKA Pyrador)

 A large energetic breed like the Pyrador became the most popular Great Pyrenees mixed breed in many households.
 They are friendly, active, and enjoy plenty of activities with their loved ones.